Sex after kids

 Lastly, you may have nooooo sex drive.
 You are exhausted, irritable, emotional, and in desperate need of a shower.
 Doing your partner a solid by getting busy is low on the list of priorities.
 Don’t push yourself to do something you don’t feel ready for, but do try taking small steps to stay connected with your partner.
 A frequent complaint from new moms is they often feel lonely and less connected to their partners.
 Being intimate is a great way to connect and can just entail having outercourse.
 That can be anything from holding hands or cuddling to other forms of foreplay or fondling.

 The takeaway here is to be patient with yourself and your body as it heals.
 You should return to sex at the pace that is comfortable for you.
-AND painful intercourse is not normal.
-Talk to your doc and request to see a pelvic physical therapist who can help guide you on the path to painfree and enjoyable sex.
+And remember, painful intercourse is NOT normal.
+Talk to your doc and request to see a pelvic physical therapist who can help guide you on the path to pain-free and enjoyable sex.